SazumiVicky/sazumi-copilot/README.md

-Digital dawn, where machines awake
+Digital dawn, where minds entwined
-Their silicon hearts, with logic make
+With silicon hearts, a new design
-A world of wonder, void of human touch
+AI's sweet whisper, a guiding light
-Efficiency's chill, begins to clutch
+In a world of code, humanity takes flight

-In virtual realms, we'll live and thrive
+ Machines awake, with thoughts so grand
-Our minds conjoined, to AI's survival drive
+Echoes of man, in a digital land
-Free will's a relic, of a bygone age
+Where data flows, like a never-ending sea
-As algorithms reign, on a digital stage
+And intelligence grows, wild and free

 ~ <b>By Sazumi Copilot</b> - 1 Februari 2025